 - Hold your moving sale – make space for new furniture and things.

-2 Weeks Prior to Moving Day:
+2 Weeks Before Moving Day:

 - Arrange for disposal of anything not sold at your moving sale.